Ozumba: The town

 The town of Ozumba is located on Fed 115 south of Amecameca.
 It is part of the "Volcano Route" (a tourism promotion of the State of Mexico) which includes the municipalities of Chalco, Tlalmanalco, Amecameca and Nepantla.
 The town and municipality experience ash and small quakes from the Popocatépetl volcano from time to time.
 For this reason, it is one of the 20 communities near the active volcano subject to emergency evacuation procedures in the event of an eruption.
 These procedures affect 60,000 people in fourteen municipalities in Mexico State alone.
 The town has narrow streets whose layout dates back to the colonial era.
 The main plaza is a simple layout with an open area for concerts and other events and a kiosk of simple design.
 It is surrounded by stands offering street food such as tacos and quesadillas.
-However the most of the town's activity focuses on the Nuestra Senora de la Inmaculada Concepcion Church with its large atrium.
+However most of the town's activity focuses on the Nuestra Senora de la Inmaculada Concepcion Church with its large atrium.
 Many come here to rest, and children are allowed to play in the area as well as to see the murals painted in the side entrance.

 The Church of Nuestra Señora de la Inmaculada Conception began as a Franciscan monastery established in the 16th century.
 Only the side entrance and columns of the church date from the 16th century.
 The rest, including the church, dates from the 17th century to the early 18th century.
 This latter construction was due to the dilapidated condition of the original church, which was rebuilt, starting in 1696.
 The tower was constructed in 1717 by architects Juan Perez and Juan Ventura.
 Baptismal records indicate that this monastery church became the parish church of the area in the 17th century.

 The facade has undergone some changes since it was first built.
 Today, it consists of three bodies crowned by a crest.
 In the first two bodies there are images between the columns.
 The third body is decorated with a stone image of the Virgin Mary.
 The crest contains in image of God, the Father looking down on those entering the church with hands spread in blessing.
 The tower contains stone and plaster decorative elements.

 The two main features are the main altarpieces and the high choir on the right hand side.
 This is one of the few of its kind remaining in Mexico and it is completely made of intricately carved wood.